-ClimateWest is the central hub for climate services in Manitoba, Saskatchewan, and Alberta providing access to regionally relevant climate information and the support to use it effectively in planning and decision making.
+ClimateWest is the regional hub for climate services in Alberta, Manitoba, and Saskatchewan providing access to regionally relevant climate information and the support to use it effectively in planning and decision making.

 Who Are We?

-ClimateWest is a non-profit organization and a regional hub for climate services in Manitoba, Saskatchewan, and Alberta, empowering people, communities, businesses, and governments to address risks and opportunities caused by a changing climate.
+ClimateWest is a non-profit organization and a regional hub for climate services in Alberta, Manitoba, and Saskatchewan empowering people, communities, businesses, and governments to address risks and opportunities caused by a changing climate.

 The organization’s mandate is to deliver credible, useful, and timely climate information, data, and tools tailored to the Prairie region in support of positive adaptation to climate change.